Ranked in Band 1 in the field of Crime by Chambers & Partners.

 Aftab provided the template for the presentation of complex mobile phone and cell-site evidence, which has since been adopted nation-wide, for both prosecuting and defending.

-As a result of long-standing instructions, he remains currently involved as Lead Counsel in the allegations against Lloyds Bank and HBOS concerning the manipulations of both Libor, and the repayments to the Bank of England`s Special Liquidity Scheme.
+Aftab recently concluded a long-standing involvement as Lead Counsel into the inquiry against Lloyds Bank and HBOS concerning the manipulations of both Libor, and the repayments to the Bank of England`s Special Liquidity Scheme.

 In addition to being renowned as a formidable and “brilliant” cross-examiner, Aftab is regularly instructed to argue matters of law in the Appellate jurisdiction, including the House of Lords (R v Webber; R v Benson), and most recently R v Smith in the Supreme Court.
 He has recently successfully intervened in the Court of Appeal (Civil Division), reinforcing the scope and availability of Private prosecutions (Scopelight Ltd v Chief Constable of Northumbria, recently reaffirmed by the Supreme Court as the authoritative judgement on the subject).